-Whether you’re celebrating a special occasion, or simply just looking for a taste of luxury in the mountains, there are some truly memorable ski resorts for a luxury ski holiday.
+Whether you’re celebrating a special occasion, or simply just looking for a taste of luxury in the mountains, there are some truly memorable luxury resorts for a ski holiday.
 These exclusive ski resorts offer a five-star experience; choose between the top luxury ski hotels in the world, dine at Michelin-starred restaurants and make turns on perfectly groomed pistes.
 It doesn’t stop there either; think private airstrips, 20,000 bottle wine cellars, designer boutiques and art galleries.
 Welcome to the most luxurious ski resorts in the world.

 The picturesque village of Gstaad in Switzerland has retained its fairy tale Alpine charm, despite it being as one of the world’s most expensive ski resorts.
 Charming, traditional chalets contrast with fabulous designer shops such as Prada and Ralph Lauren, which sit alongside award-winning restaurants.

 On the mountain, skiers can explore 200km of slopes, reaching a snow-sure altitude of 3,000m up on Glacier 3000.
 The pistes here are immaculately groomed and quiet; you’ll often have the pistes to yourself and rarely encounter a queue at the lifts.

 One of the best luxury ski resorts, Gstaad has some fabulous five-star ski hotels.
 Amongst our favourites is the iconic Gstaad Palace, where Swiss hospitality and luxurious design make for a glamorous stay.
 The Gstaad Palace is one of the most famous luxury ski hotels in Switzerland, welcoming guests from all over the world, with its elegant interior, state-of-the art spa and fabulous restaurants.
 For an alpine dish with a twist, we recommend the exquisite truffle and Champagne cheese fondue at the hotel’s La Fromagerie.